In this guide

 For example, there can be a risk that the evidence we’ve gathered could conflict with or taint the evidence being gathered by their investigation, or it could interfere with their ability to prosecute or start other proceedings.

 Our investigators will always contact the other organisation to understand their view on the matter.
 If there’s a real risk of the other investigation being prejudiced, it may still be possible for us to investigate some areas because our investigations often have a broader scope.
 For example, criminal proceedings might focus on an allegation of assault while our related proceedings might include other aspects such as the quality of the care provided.

-If we are actively considering continuing with our investigation into other areas of the nurse or midwife’s practise, our investigators will always discuss with the other organisation to agree which areas we can investigate.
+If we are actively considering continuing with our investigation into other areas of the nurse, midwife or nursing associate’s practise, our investigators will always discuss with the other organisation to agree which areas we can investigate.
 This could include agreement on which witnesses can be contacted and what subjects we can and cannot discuss with particular witnesses.

-It’s unlikely that our investigation will cause prejudice in cases where the nurse or midwife is not being directly investigated by the other investigating organisation.
+It’s unlikely that our investigation will cause prejudice in cases where the nurse, midwife or nursing associate is not being directly investigated by the other investigating organisation.
 This could be where the setting in which they practise is the focus of the investigation.
 In these cases we’ll still contact the other organisation as a precaution and because disclosure of documents or information from that party may help our investigation.